-Any time we’re confronted with a national crisis, whether it’s a natural disaster or an act of terrorism, it’s important to remember that kids may be experiencing amplified levels of stress or anxiety.
+Whenever there’s a national tragedy, whether it’s a hurricane or an act of terrorism, it’s important to remember that kids may be experiencing increased levels of stress or anxiety.

 Even if they’re not personally affected, exposure to traumatic events through the media or in conversations can affect a child’s emotional well-being.
-In the aftermath of this weekend’s devastating mass shooting in Orlando, Fla., we’re posting this list of things parents and educators should keep in mind when helping children cope with tragedy, courtesy of Jim Perez, OCDE’s administrator for Safe Schools and Support Services.
+In the aftermath of Sunday’s horrific mass shooting at an outdoor country music festival in Las Vegas, we’re sharing this list of things to keep in mind when helping children cope with tragedy, provided by Jim Perez, OCDE’s administrator for Safe Schools and Support Services.

 Be understanding.
 Not everyone responds the same way in times of crisis.
 Review common stress reactions as well as grief responses and try your best to empathize with those who are being impacted.
 It’s common for children experiencing trauma to become more quiet or withdrawn, but others may become irritable or act out.
 It’s important to remember that these are all normal reactions, and adults need to respond in a calm and caring way.

 Have patience.
 Just as individuals may have varying responses in times of tragedy, they will also have different timeframes for healing.
-Try your best to be patient with those you are caring for, as they may have a shorter or longer response time to the crisis.
+Try your best to be patient with those for whom you are caring, as they may have a shorter or longer response time to the crisis.

 Make sure to follow-up.
 Check in periodically to make sure children are continuing to cope normally and do not need additional support.
 If additional support is needed, reach out to a school counselor or clinician.
 The majority of schools have school counselors on site that can meet with students to check in, help them process what they are experiencing and teach them about healthy coping strategies.
 If you would prefer seeking services outside of school, most medical insurances will cover these types of services.

 Meanwhile, the National Association of School Psychologists offers these suggestions for keeping explanations developmentally appropriate: